gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 # GraphView

-Represents a graph visualization control that can display nodes and edges with various layout algorithms and interactive features:
+Represents a graph visualization control that can display nodes and edges with various layout algorithms and interactive features.
+It also supports optional **multi-selection** (checkbox column and bulk shortcuts), **mouse-driven creation** of nodes (Ctrl+click on empty space) and edges (right-drag between nodes) via `GraphViewEvents`, and **tooltips** from `GraphNode::write_description` on hover.

 <img src="img/graphview.png" width=400/>